bugzmanov/nes_ebook/src/chapter_6_4.md

 At this point, the CPU and PPU are fully functional and working in coordination with each other.
 So if we load a game into our emulator, the game would be executing and most likely would run into demo mode.

 The problem is that we can't see what's going on inside.
 Remember how we had intercepted the execution of the snake game to read the game screen state?
 And then had it rendered via SDL2 canvas?
 We will have to do something similar here.
-It's just the data format a frame used by NES is slightly more complicated.
+It's just the data format used by NES is slightly more complicated.

 PPU has to deal with 2 categories of objects:

 <div style="text-align:center"><img src="./images/ch6.4/image_8_bg_sprites_game.png" width="80%"/></div>

-Both of those are constructed using CHR tiles, we've discussed in the last chapter.
+Both of those are constructed using CHR tiles, we've discussed in the previous chapter.
 In fact, the same tile can be used both for background and for sprites.

-But NES uses different memory spaces to hold background and sprites.
+But NES uses different memory spaces to hold those categories.
 Also, the set of possible transformations is different.

 ## Rending Background